Schema.org implementation of CDIF metadata#

 Implementation patterns#

 • DefinedTerm. {label, schemename, conceptURI, schemeURI}.
 This is a pattern used for property values that are concepts defined in a controlled vocabulary, ontology, or similar semantic artefact.
-Values have a label, which is a string that will be meaningful to a human user, a ‘schemename’, which is a label that similarly identifies the source semantic resource in which the concept is defined, the conceptURI is a globally unique,resolvable identifier forthe concept value; schemeURI is a globally unique identifier for teh semantic resource in which the concept is defined.
+Values have a label, which is a string that will be meaningful to a human user, a ‘schemename’, which is a label that similarly identifies the source semantic resource in which the concept is defined, the conceptURI is a globally unique,resolvable identifier forthe concept value; schemeURI is a globally unique identifier for the semantic resource in which the concept is defined.

-• AgentObject. {name, agenttype, identifier, contactpoint, if the agen is a Person, include affiliation}.
-This pattern is for specifying an Agent in the prove sense: An agent is something that bears some form of responsibility for an activity taking place, for the existence of an entity, or for another agent’s activity.
+• Agent.
+This pattern is for specifying an Agent in the PROV sense: An agent is something that bears some form of responsibility for an activity taking place, for the existence of an entity, or for another agent’s activity.
 Agents can be persons, organizations, or software-defined actors.
-Agents have a name for human recognition, a type, an identifier, contactPoint and affiliation.
+Agents have a name for human recognition, a type (Person, Organization), an identifier, contactPoint and affiliation.
 Machine agent contact points should be the accessible human who operations the environment running the machine agent.
+This pattern is used for hard-typed roles in the CDIF implementation- creator, maintainer, contributor, provider.
+Other roles can be documented using the schema.org role pattern in the sdo:contributor property.